cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-FuncSanity.md

 Below is an example of a complete annotation, involving all programs running default options.
 InterProScan counts are based on total times each domain was identified.
 Phage and prophage summaries are present, indicating at least one viral contig or prophage.
 If VirSorter identified no viral matches, then these columns would not be present.

 <pre><code>SUMMARIZE:	View summary of all tables in database
- Project root directory:	Metagenomes
+ Project root directory:	MSResults
- Name of database:		Metagenomes.db
+ Name of database:		MSResults.db

 *******************************************************************************************
 	     Table Name:	tobg-cpc-96